Chat with us, powered by LiveChat Guided Group Cycling Trips For Solo Travelers | Istria Biking Tour, Croatia

 Day Five: Cycle from Porec to Kontija Forest

-Todays biking route will begin in Poreč where we cycle towards the towns of Funtana and Vrsar.
-Vrsar is a small fisherman village but also known as a place where the famous Casanova was hiding from Venetian authorities.
+Today's biking route will begin in Poreč as we cycle towards the towns of Funtana and Vrsar.
+Vrsar is a small fishing village, also known as a place where the famous Casanova was hiding from Venetian authorities.
 We then ride towards Kontija forest to enjoy unpaved paths and beautiful nature.

 Our final biking day has the potential to be one of the most beautiful, as the section from Buje over Grožnjan to Livade and Motovun has beautiful lookout points, 6 tunnels, 4 viaducts and several bridges.
 We begin in the small village of Stanica near Grožnjan - the 'Town of Artists'.
 Continuing along the southern side of the plateau, at some points on this route, we ride on a rough gravel road.
 We will arrive in the village of Biloslava, where there used to be a roofed railway stop - named after the nearby town of Kostanjica.
 The site offers a beautiful view of the Mirna River valley, Motovun, Vižinada & Kostanjica.
 We conclude our trip in one of the local wineries in the Motovun area.